 The NCERT Solutions for Class 3 EVS Chapter 20 provided below include answers to various questions on water resources.
-By studying this chapter, students can learn how to conserve water, avoid water leakage and use water efficiently.
-You can download all the chapters NCERT Solutions for Class 3 EVS in PDF format here and let your child excel in this subject with flying colours.
+By studying this chapter, students can learn how to conserve water, avoid water leakage, and use water efficiently.
+You can download all the chapters of NCERT Solutions for Class 3 EVS in PDF format here and let your child excel in this subject with flying colours.

 From where do the people in Madho’s village fetch water for drinking?